post-image

 Military courts, distinct from their civilian counterparts, adhered to their own set of laws within the court-martial system.
 The trial took place before the enactment of the Uniform Code of Military Justice (1950) and Military Justice Act of 1968, and so the court proceedings lacked independence from the pressures and control of naval leadership.
 Consequently, there was no oversight to ensure the Navy's compliance with the U.S. Constitution's guarantee of due process of law.
 This absence of oversight left the sailors with no means to address the numerous violations of their constitutional protections.
 For example, the fifty sailors were denied the right to choose their own representation, and were deprived of individual counsel.
 Instead, the Navy appointed the sailors' attorneys for them, assigning five Naval attorneys to represent blocks of ten sailors each.

 Additionally, the Navy-appointed defense attorneys were bound by rules imposed by naval command.
 They faced pressure to avoid witness testimony that could cast the Navy in a negative light during wartime.
 Consequently, evidence and testimony of hazardous conditions were prohibited, and sailors were instructed not to testify about topics such as racial discrimination, dangerous practices, or safety violations that could incriminate the Navy.
-These restrictive trial parameters left the sailors with very little recourse to prove their innocence, as their objections to loading munitions were rooted in the Navy's own shortcomings, including fostering hazardous working conditions, gross negligence, and a general disregard for the lives and safety of the Black sailors.
+These restrictive trial parameters left the sailors with very little recourse to prove their innocence, as their objections to loading munitions were rooted in the Navy's own shortcomings, including fostering hazardous working conditions, neglecting to train the sailors for their duties, refusal to follow federal laws and regulations, and a general disregard for the lives and safety of the Black sailors.

 In an effort to gain leniency for the sailors, and avoid exposing Naval leadership failures, defense attorneys focused on highlighting what President Roosevelt termed "mass fear."
 Though it was true the sailors were nearly all suffering from trauma, that trauma was far from the only reason the sailors no longer wanted to serve under Port Chicago leadership.
-Nevertheless, sailors' testimony was largely limited to personal feelings of fear and anxiety, or what we would now recognize as symptoms of post-traumatic stress disorder (PTSD) intertwined with rational concerns over the Navy's reluctance to avoid repeating their same fatal mistakes.
+Nevertheless, sailors' testimony was largely restricted to commentary on their personal feelings of fear and anxiety, or what we would now recognize as symptoms of post-traumatic stress disorder (PTSD).
 The sailors' lawyers, limited by the scope of permissible discussion, did not question the sailors to determine why they were fearful or anxious.
 On this point, Sailor Freddie Meeks expressed his discontent, noting, "We wasn't allowed to say anything but what they would ask us."

 Thurgood Marshall similarly objected to the narrow scope of questioning and navy-imposed rules which restricted the sailors from testifying about the entirety of their emotions and circumstances: